nathaneltitane/dextop/README.md

 where available install options are:

 ```
--f | --full:         download and install full desktop environment and utilities.
+-f | --full:         download and install full desktop environment and utilities.    ( xfce4    )
--m | --minimal:      download and install minimal set of utilities.                  [ Default ]
+-m | --minimal:      download and install minimal desktop environment and utilities. ( blackbox ) [ Default ]
 ```

 and additional optimized and precompiled arm64 applications can be downloaded using:

 ```
 -a | --applications: download a set of optimized and precompiled arm64 applications.            [ Default ]
 ```

 available display output options are:

 ```
 -c | --vnc:          download and setup vnc protocol display output.                            [ Default ]
 -x | --xorg:         download and setup xorg/xrdp protocol display output.
 ```